Undergraduate Transfer Credit Evaluations

 Q: I took college classes and AP examinations while I was in high school.
 How can I get credit for them?

 A: If you took college courses in high school you must submit an official college transcript to the Office of Admissions showing those courses.
-If you took AP courses and AP examinations you must submit an official AP score report to the Office of Admissions.
-These documents should be submitted at least three weeks prior to your registration date to facilitate your registration.
+If your courses were taken at a CUNY school, you may notify Evaluation Services that you attended a CUNY college while in high school and your transcript will be accessed on your behalf.
+If you took AP courses and AP examinations, you must submit an official AP score report to the City College Office of Admissions.
+You may request your score report from the College Board online: www.collegeboard.org.
+Request an official copy of your AP score report be sent to City College (2083 code).
+These documents should be submitted at least three weeks prior to your intended registration date to facilitate your registration.
+A combined maximum of 32 credits may be transferred for pre-college course work and transfer credit for examinations.

 Q: Why didn't all of my credits transfer?

-A: If a course does not have a match to an area of study at CCNY or if no course like it is given at CCNY for credit, then the course is non-transferable (e.g., physical education, remedial/developmental course work, nursing or technical training).
-In many cases, courses have not been transferred because your final courses are "in progress" on the original transcript you submitted.
-Please be sure your previous college sends a final official transcript to CCNY.
+A: If a course from a non-CUNY school does not have a match to an area of study at CCNY or if no course like it is given at CCNY for credit, then the course is non-transferable (e.g., physical education, remedial/developmental course work, nursing or technical training).
+In many cases, courses have not been transferred because your final courses are "in progress" on the original transcript you submitted with your application.
+Please be sure your previous college sends a final official transcript to CCNY with your last semester grades.
+If you attended a CUNY college, please notify your Transfer Credit Evaluator and your updated transcript will be accessed on your behalf.
+Your financial aid, academic progress, and ability to register for subsequent semesters may be affected, if your final official transcript is not submitted.
+Please send your transcript to: City College, Office of Admissions, 160 Convent Avenue, New York, NY 10038.

 Q: Will you tell me what classes I need to take?

 A: Transfer Evaluation Services evaluates your transfer credits and informs you of your transfer credit equivalencies.
 You must see your academic advisor to plan your course of study.
-We recommend you bring a copy of your transfer credit evaluation with you when you meet with an advisor during new student orientation and registration.
+It's important to bring an unofficial copy of your transcript(s) with you, when you meet with an advisor during Advising and Class Selection Day.

 Q: I already have a degree; do I need to take core classes?

-A: Students with A.A. and A.S. degrees from CUNY colleges are not required to take core or general education courses.
-Students with U.S. equivalent bachelor's degrees are not usually required to take core courses.
+A: Students with A.A. and A.S. degrees from CUNY colleges are not required to take core or general education courses (though your major department my request you take a specific requirement if it is a major requirement).
+Students with U.S. or U.S. equivalent bachelor's degrees are not usually required to take core courses.
 If you have an A.A.S. degree from a CUNY college or an associate's degree from a non-CUNY college, you may be required to take core courses.
 In order to determine which course you must take to satisfy your degree and major requirements you must see an academic advisor.
 For more information on core or general education requirement please click here.

 Q: I did my core at my previous school.Do I have to do the core at City?